ecumenos/ecumenos-docs/achitecture/pds.md

     - PDS1 (seed=1); => resultingSeed(2, 1)

 Besides, each PDS store ID that was created by it and never generate this ID again.
-Keep in mind that an accounts are portable and the account that was created in the PDS could be transfered to some another PDS.
+Keep in mind that an accounts are portable and the account that was created in the PDS could be transferred to some another PDS.

 ### Cryptography Security

-Encryption is done by some asymetric algorithm.
+Encryption is done by some asymmetric algorithm.
 Public key is stored at account profile.
-Private key is encrypted by symethric encryption with account's password and stored in account profile.
+Private key is encrypted by symmetric encryption with account's password and stored in account profile.